NateChurch/dafootball/readme.md

 # daFootball

 This is the build script for a desktop computer converted to a ubuntu 18.04 server to be used as a collaboration platform for a data and analytics charity hackathon by Chevron Modeling and Analytics team for BakerRipley.
-Special thanks to Microcenter(in Houston off safe) for giving us a discount on the computer.
+Special thanks to Microcenter(in Houston) for giving us a discount on the computer.

 ## Target
 - Docker